arvin-dwarka/Udacity_Data_Analyst/P5_Identifying_Fraud_From_Enron_Email/readme.md

 ## Free-response Questions

 >Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]
+Were there any outliers in the data when you got it, and how did you handle those?

 The goal of this project is to choose a combination of features, financial and email, of former Enron employees and choose an appropriate machine learning algorithm to predict whether that person is considered a person of interest (POI) or not.
 It should be noted that this dataset contained labeled data where POIs were flagged and as such the purpose of this project is to build a supervised classification model that could be used on other unlabeled datasets.